 This is a violation of our trust and can be emotionally and financially devastating.
 Some of you have already been embezzled in the past and know all too well the consequences that result from this crime.
 Embezzlement also impacts the rest of your team, and they often are afraid you will no longer trust them, which can have a significant impact on team morale.
 Additionally, you will be required to hire, train, and build trust with a new team member.
 Therefore, it is imperative that you learn to recognize the early warning signs of embezzlement in order to minimize its impact.
 It is also paramount that you respond correctly if you suspect someone on your team may be committing embezzlement.
 If you become concerned that embezzlement is occurring, the natural instinct is to start collecting information and asking questions.
 Unfortunately, this is often the wrong response.
 In this article, I will explain how not to react if you suspect embezzlement is occurring in your office.

-If you suspect embezzlement, stealth is essential, and nothing should be done to alert the staff that you have concerns.
+If you suspect embezzlement, stealth is essential, and what not to do is to alert the staff that you have concerns.

 I admit that it’s easy for me to say, and I’m sure I would have had the same challenges when I practiced.
 However, if your suspicion turns out to be unfounded, it will be far better if your team remains unaware of your earlier suspicion.

 First, mistakenly accusing a suspected team member of impropriety can lead to a wrongful termination lawsuit or other legal issues.
 At best, the bond of trust that you had with the employee will likely be forever broken.
 Also, terminating employment based on suspicion may lead to some type of severance obligation.
 Delaying termination until sufficient evidence is gathered allows a “for cause” discharge, and is far less likely to lead to severance-related liabilities.